 Difference Between Qualified vs Ordinary Dividends

-What is Ordinary Dividend?
+What is an Ordinary Dividend?

 After paying for its creditors, a firm can use small/large part or all of its profits to distribute its shareholders as dividends.
-Whenever a firm announces a dividend, it also fixes an ex-record date and all shareholders who hold shares as on that date become eligible to get dividend pay in proportion to shareholding.
+Whenever a firm announces a dividend, it also fixes an ex-record date, and all shareholders who hold shares as on that date become eligible to get dividend pay in proportion to shareholding.
 The company usually pays shareholders within a week into the shareholder’s bank account.

 In the United States, some of the big organizations do not pay dividends to shareholders and reinvest their total profit in their own business.
-Firms with high growth potential and at an early stage of their life generally don’t pay dividends as these firms prefer to re-invest all of their earnings to help the higher growth and expansion plans of the firm. whereas, established companies try to offer frequent dividends to reward long-term investors.
+Firms with high growth potential and at an early stage of their life generally don’t pay dividends as these firms prefer to re-invest all of their earnings to help the higher growth and expansion plans of the firm. whereas established companies try to offer frequent dividends to reward long-term investors.

 What is the Qualified Dividend?